PilzDE/pilz_robots/pilz_control/test/acceptance_test_acceleration_limit.md

 -->

-# Acceptance Test Speed Monitoring using the real robot
+# Acceptance Test Acceleration Limit using the real robot

 ## Prerequisites
   - Properly connect and startup the robot and power cabinet containing the PSS4000.